-"The Rapture" is a term that is used by Protestants to describe the belief that at some point in time Jesus will come, and all true believers will literally rise up, meet Him in the air and be whisked away to heaven.
+"The Rapture" is a term that is used by Protestants to describe the belief that at some point in time Jesus will come, and all true believers will literally rise, meet Him in the air and be whisked away to heaven.
 All non-believers will remain on the earth to be dealt with later.
-The Catholic Church teaches that Jesus will come and judge the living and the dead.
+The Catholic Church teaches that Jesus will come again and judge the living and the dead.
 The righteous will be saved and the unrighteous will suffer eternal damnation.
-No one will be left on the earth.
-Interestingly enough there seems to be little agreement among those who believe in the rapture as to what exactly will happen and when.
+No one will be left on earth.

-Belief in this type of rapture was first taught in the late 1800’s.One of the verses of Scripture used to support belief in the Rapture is 1 Thessalonians 4:17 which says: "Then we who are alive, who are left, shall be caught up together with them in the clouds to meet the Lord in the air."
-When separated from the rest of the passage it came from it appears that the rapture crowd has a point.
-But look at what happens when verse 7 is read in context:
+Belief in the rapture first appeared in the late 1800’s.One verse of Scripture used to support this new doctrine was 1 Thessalonians 4:17 which says: "Then we who are alive, who are left, shall be caught up together with them in the clouds to meet the Lord in the air."
+However, when we read this verse in context, the rapture theory disappears:

 But we would not have you ignorant, brethren, concerning those who are asleep, that you may not grieve as others do who have no hope.
 For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep.
 For this we declare to you by the word of the Lord, that we who are alive, who are left until the coming of the Lord, shall not precede those who have fallen asleep.
 For the Lord Himself will descend from heaven with a cry of command, with the archangel's call, and with the sound of the trumpet of God.
 And the dead in Christ will rise first; then we who are alive, who are left, shall be caught up together with them in the clouds to meet the Lord in the air; and so we shall always be with the Lord.
 Therefore comfort one another with these words (1 Thessalonians 4:13-18).